Chester Township, Meigs County, Ohio: Geography

 It is the only county township without a border on another county.

 No municipalities are located in Chester Township, although the unincorporated community of Chester is located in the township's center.

 Name and history

 It is one of five Chester Townships statewide.

 The Mound Cemetery Mound, an archaeological site, is located north of Chester; it is listed on the National Register of Historic Places.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-Elmer Newell is the current Township trustee.